pudly/schmopera-hugo/content/articles/dmmo-falling-and-the-rising.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1690231434/DMMO_Rising-Matt_Boehler_as_Colonel.jpg){{% /md %}}

-<figcaption> in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
+<figcaption>Matt Boehler as the Colonel in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
 Photo: Duane Tinkey.</figcaption>
 </figure>

 Adam Whittridge's scenery consisted of scaffolding draped in camo netting which provided a monochromatic backdrop to the drama.
 A large humvee, loaned to the production by the National Guard, added a sense of legitimacy to the minimalist set, and the incorporation of television screens provided another layer of visual stimulation throughout the opera.
 The Soldier must rely on technology to stay connected to her daughter, and when she went into a coma, the screens continued to act as a tether to the real world as she navigated toward recovery.
 Bridget S. Williams' lighting design accentuated the lows and highs experienced during this journey, disorienting and surreal at times and soft and subdued at others.